 “Pride goes before destruction, And a haughty spirit before stumbling.”Proverbs 16:18 LSB

-In Deuteronomy 8:18 it says, “But you shall remember the LORD your God, for it is He who is giving you power to make wealth, that He may confirm His covenant which He swore to your fathers, as it is this day.”
+In Deuteronomy 8:18, it says, “But you shall remember the LORD your God, for it is He who is giving you power to make wealth, that He may confirm His covenant which He swore to your fathers, as it is this day.”
 (NASB95).
-The Israelites constantly forgot God, they even worshipped other gods multiple times throughout the Scripture.
-They forgot that God was giving them power to make wealth.
+The Israelites constantly forgot God, and they even worshipped other gods multiple times throughout the Scripture.
+They forgot that God was giving them the power to make wealth.
 In our generation, this Scripture is used to prove that God wants you rich.
 In reality, that is a twisting of Scripture that proves a person to be greedy.

 2 Peter 3:5-13 LSB “For when they maintain this, it escapes their notice that by the word of God the heavens existed long ago and the earth was formed out of water and by water, 6 through which the world at that time was destroyed, being deluged with water.
 7 But by His word the present heavens and earth are being reserved for fire, being kept for the day of judgment and destruction of ungodly men.
 8 But do not let this one fact escape your notice, beloved, that with the Lord one day is like a thousand years, and a thousand years like one day.
 9 The Lord is not slow about His promise, as some consider slowness, but is patient toward you, not willing for any to perish but for all to come to repentance.
 10 But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be found out.
 11 Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and godliness, 12 looking for and hastening the coming of the day of God, because of which the heavens burning will be destroyed, and the elements will melt with intense heat!
 13 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.”